sriramcu/ffmpeg_video_editing/README.md

 `python ffmpeg_batch_cut_gui.py`

-Observe the demo video to see the usage.
-The demo video would be identical to that of the exe in the RELEASES
+Observe the demo video to see the usage:
-section: